{{ directCardAlert }}

 Worked Examples:

-Classic venue ceremony
+Classic printed ceremony

-Email RSVP that needs correction
+Email RSVP correction

-Stale direct card link
+Stale card-only link

 FAQ:

-Can guests RSVP by scanning the QR code?
+Can guests RSVP through the QR code?

-Which export should I use for printing?
+Which file should I use for printing?

 Why did the QR code disappear?

-Does a signed card-only link keep the invitation private?
+Is the signed card-only link private?

 Glossary: